ErikSundvall/prostate/tasks/tasks-0001-prd-prostate-mri-zone-map-widget(merged).md

         present.
   - [x] 6.3 Add clear demo instructions and show a small example of listening to `zone-click` and `data-warning` events in the demo.
-  - [ ] 6.4 Provide CSS variables for palette overrides in the demo so reviewers can test different palettes.
+  - [x] 6.4 Provide CSS variables for palette overrides in the demo so reviewers can test different palettes.
   - [ ] 6.5 Add subtle hover states and visible focus rings to improve discoverability; ensure these meet contrast/visibility guidelines.

-- [ ] 7.0 Tests and CI
+- [-] 7.0 Tests and CI
-  - [ ] 7.1 Create unit tests for `validateLesionData()` covering: valid
-        dataset, invalid zone IDs, missing required fields, and normalization/deduplication behavior.
+  - [x] 7.1 Create unit tests for `validateLesionData()` covering: valid dataset, invalid zone IDs, missing required fields, and normalization/deduplication behavior.
-  - [ ] 7.2 Add unit tests for `computeZoneState()` covering multiple
-        overlapping lesions, highest PI-RADS selection, and count correctness.
+  - [x] 7.2 Add unit tests for `computeZoneState()` covering multiple overlapping lesions, highest PI-RADS selection, and count correctness.
-  - [ ] 7.3 Add rendering tests that verify correct color/pattern assignment to
-        a DOM/SVG snapshot or via DOM inspection (using a minimal test harness compatible with Deno).
+  - [x] 7.3 Add rendering tests that verify correct color/pattern assignment to a DOM/SVG snapshot or via DOM inspection (using a minimal test harness compatible with Deno).
   - [ ] 7.4 Add tests that verify `data-warning` and `zone-click` events are
         emitted with correct details.
-  - [ ] 7.5 Use `deno test` to run the test suite locally; add a lightweight GitHub Actions workflow (`.github/workflows/ci.yml`) that runs `deno fmt --check`, `deno lint`, and `deno test` on push/pull request.
+  - [-] 7.5 Use `deno test` to run the test suite locally; add a lightweight GitHub Actions workflow (`.github/workflows/ci.yml`) that runs `deno fmt --check`, `deno lint`, and `deno test` on push/pull request.

-- [ ] 8.0 Docs, packaging and release
+- [-] 8.0 Docs, packaging and release
-  - [ ] 8.1 Write `README.md` with project overview, API
+  - [-] 8.1 Write `README.md` with project overview, API
         (attributes/properties/events), example JSON data format, demo
         instructions and build steps.
-  - [ ] 8.2 Add code examples showing programmatic usage and attribute-based
-        usage in the README.
+  - [-] 8.2 Add code examples showing programmatic usage and attribute-based usage in the README.
-  - [ ] 8.3 Provide a `deno` bundle task in `deno.json` that creates a
-        distributable ES module (e.g.,
+  - [x] 8.3 Provide a `deno` bundle task in `deno.json` that creates a distributable ES module (e.g.,
         `deno bundle src/components/prostate-mri-map.ts dist/prostate-mri-map.bundle.js`).
   - [ ] 8.4 Optionally create a small UMD/IIFE build for direct browser